Print on demand: Predecessors

-Before the introduction of digital printing technology, production of small numbers of publications had many limitations.
-Large print jobs were not a problem, but small numbers of printed pages were typically during the early 20th century produced using stencils and reproducing on a mimeograph or similar machine.
-These produced printed pages of inferior quality to a book, cheaply and reasonably fast.
-By about 1950, electrostatic copiers were available to make paper master plates for offset duplicating machines.
-From about 1960, copying onto plain paper became possible for photocopy machines to make multiple good-quality copies of a monochrome original.
+Before the development of digital printing technology, the production of small numbers of publications had many limitations.
+In the early 20th century, small-scale printing was commonly produced using stencils and reproduced on a mimeograph or similar machine.
+This enabled the economical reproduction of limited quantities of text but yielded output of relatively low typographic quality compared with conventional book printing.
+By the mid-20th century, electrostatic copiers were available to make paper master plates for offset duplicators.
+The introduction of plain-paper copiers in the 1960s enabled photocopy machines to make multiple good-quality copies of a monochrome original.

-In 1966, Frederik Pohl discussed in Galaxy Science Fiction "a proposal for high-speed facsimile machines which would produce a book to your order, anywhere in the world".
-As the magazine's editor, he said that "it, or something like it, is surely the shape of the publishing business some time in the future".
+Speculative concepts of on-demand publishing also emerged during this period.
+In a 1966 editorial for Galaxy Science Fiction, editor Frederik Pohl discussed "a proposal for high-speed facsimile machines which would produce a book to your order, anywhere in the world".
+He said that "it, or something like it, is surely the shape of the publishing business some time in the future".
 As technology advanced, it became possible to store text in digital form – paper tape, punched cards readable by digital computer, magnetic mass storage, etc. – and to print on a teletypewriter, line printer or other computer printer, but the software and hardware to produce original good-quality printed colour text and graphics and to print small jobs fast and cheaply was unavailable.

 Self-publishing authors

-POD creates a new category of publishing (or printing) company that offers services, usually for a fee, directly to authors who wish to self-publish.
+POD has contributed to the emergence of a publishing (or printing) company that offers services, usually for a fee, directly to authors who wish to self-publish.
 These services generally include printing and shipping each individual book ordered, handling royalties, and getting listings in online bookstores.
 The initial investment required for POD services is less than for offset printing.
-Other services may also be available, including formatting, proofreading, and editing, but such companies typically do not spend money for marketing, unlike conventional publishers.
-Such companies are suitable for authors prepared to design and promote their work themselves, with minimal assistance and at minimal cost.
-POD publishing gives authors editorial independence, speed to market, ability to revise content, and greater financial return per copy than royalties paid by conventional publishers.
+Other services may also be available, including formatting, proofreading, and editing, but such companies typically do not invest in marketing, unlike conventional publishers.
+Such companies are suitable for authors who are prepared to design and promote their work independently, with minimal assistance and at minimal cost.
+POD publishing provides authors with editorial independence, speed to market, ability to revise content, and greater financial return per copy than royalties paid by conventional publishers.

+In addition to traditional POD companies, website-building platforms like Wix have expanded to offer tools for creators to sell printed products, often integrating with third-party POD providers.
+Smaller platforms such as Printful, Spreadshop, and Contrado also support POD services.